Buying a car with a lien

 How a lien affects your car purchase

-When you purchase a car with a lien, ensure that the lien is removed before you finalize the payment.
+When buying a car with a lien from a private party, ensure that the lien is removed before you finalize the payment.

 If you’re buying with cash

 When you pay cash, you may be able to work directly with the lienholder to pay off the remaining balance yourself.
-Start by contacting the current lienholder to determine the total amount due to release the car as well as other stipulations that might affect the sale.
+Start by contacting the current lienholder to determine the total amount due to release the car.

 If you’re buying with a loan

-Getting a loan of your own to pay should also be relatively simple.
+Getting a private party auto loan should also be relatively simple.
 You can share the details of the purchase with your lender so it can facilitate paying off the lienholder.
 The remainder — if there is any — goes to the seller.

 Once the lien has been paid in full, you or your lender will receive the title to register the vehicle in your name.
 Your lender will be listed as the new lienholder until you pay off your loan.